willleskowitz/upmix/README.md

 By default, the scripts ensure that Ls, C, Rs do not exceed the original input peak amplitude, preserving relative levels.
 Adjust if you prefer a different normalization scheme.

 ### Real-Time Usage
 While this project currently operates offline, the **long-term goal** is to support real-time workflows.
-A callback-based approach with smaller buffers (e.g., via `sounddevice` or `PyAudio`) would be a logical next step for achieving real-time upmixing.

 ## License